Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Introduction

+First-generation quantum networks \cite{munro2015:inside-quantum-repeaters} will use probabilistic entanglement distillation (or purification)~\cite{bbpssw1996:purification-of-noisy-entanglement-and-faithful-teleportation-via-noisy-channels,dejmps1996:quantum-privacy-amplification-and-the-security-of-quantum-cryptography-over-noisy-channels} as a means of error detection and subsequently, a tool for meeting application-specific quality of service (QoS) requirements.
 Despite the availability of a variety of entanglement management techniques, including distillation protocols, a gap exists between their theoretical descriptions and practical deployment policies for real, near-term quantum network architectures.
 The implementation of a distributed quantum protocol must account for the characteristics of the physical architecture -- network topology, quantum memory coherence times, communication delays, entanglement generation schemes on network links, noise processes, and application-specific utility functions \cite{vardoyan2023:qnum}.
 In realistic scenarios, where imperfect quantum state storage and manipulation lead to decoherence, entanglement distribution algorithms must enforce rules determining when a state becomes fit for \textit{consumption}, either by end users toward their application goals or by intermediate nodes as part of entanglement swapping \cite{zukowski1993event}.
 These rules may be defined by secret key rates (SKRs) in QKD protocols or, more generally, by \textit{arbitrary user- or application-defined functions} of state quality and generation rate.
 The optimization of such complex objectives is a central focus of this work.

 We investigate optimal bipartite entanglement management policies for two quantum-equipped devices, such as quantum switches, routers, or end nodes (see Fig.~\ref{fig:qnet}).
 These nodes have several operations available (generate entanglement, purify, consume, discard), and must learn when to apply each one to maximize utility.
 Bipartite entanglement forms a fundamental building block of quantum communication: geographically distant qubits can become entangled via swapping operations on shorter-distance entangled links held by intermediate nodes.
 Moreover, bipartite entanglement can be used to construct more complex states such as Greenberger–Horne–Zeilinger (GHZ) \cite{greenberger1989going} and graph states \cite{hein2006entanglement, pirker2018modular, cuquet2012growth}.